lokikl/vim-ctrlp-ag/README.md

         \ --ignore "_build/*"
         \ --ignore "node_modules/*"'
     " By default ag will search from PWD
-    " But you may enable below line to use current file directory as search base instead " let g:ctrlp_ag_search_base = 'current-file-dir'
+    " But you may enable one of below line to use an arbitrary directory or, " Using the magic word 'current-file-dir' to use current file base directory " let g:ctrlp_ag_search_base = 'current-file-dir'
+    " let g:ctrlp_ag_search_base = 'app/controllers' " both relative and absolute path supported
     ```

 ## Usage